Get the lowdown on 3DXML — from its origin story to its main advantages.

 What software opens 3DXML files?

 Although Daussult Systèmes designed 3DXML files, you can open and view them on a range of software including Adobe Acrobat, which incorporates a file extension for 3DXML.

 What is a CATPART file?

-CATPART files are another 3D image file created by Dassault, used on the CATIA design programme.
-They incorporate engineering, manufacturing and design features that you can use along with other products in a CATPRODUCT assembly file.
+CATPART files are another 3D image file created by Dassault, used on the CATIA design program.
+They incorporate engineering, manufacturing, and design features that you can use along with other products in a CATPRODUCT assembly file.

 How can I open 3DXML file in CATIA V5?

 To open a 3DXML file in CATIA V5, follow these steps.